tnordquist/recursion-1/docs/index.md

 * The logical structure (indicated by the indentation and the all-caps words) of the bullets is a Boolean expression, of the form $A$ OR ($B$ AND $C$).
 We might also write this using special symbols for the logical operators: $A \lor (B \land C)$.

     In this context (logical rather than arithmetic), the logical operators should be considered _short-circuit_ operators.
-When using short-circuit logical operators, the rules about parentheses are modified a bit: In this case, $A$ would be evaluated _first_; only if $A$ is $\text{false}$ do we have to evaluate the expression in parentheses.
+When using short-circuit logical operators, the rules about parentheses are modified a bit: In this case, $A$ would be evaluated _first_; if (and only if) $A$ is $\text{false}$, then we have to evaluate the expression in parentheses.

 * The definition is recursive.
 Note the final underlined portion: It is saying that a string is a palindrome if a specified substring is a palindrome.
 (Of course, that is only the case if the previous condition&mdash;that the first and last characters are the same&mdash;is also satisfied.)